valentahanus/hanusvalenta/README.md

 # Hello there

-You've propably came here to lookup or steal my code >:( keep going i can't stop you
+If you came here to lookup or steal my code keep going i can't stop you

-if there is a problem somewhere, please create an issue or write to me an [email](hanus.valenta@gmail.com)
+and if there is a problem somewhere, please create an issue or write to me an [email](hanus.valenta@gmail.com)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K8AP2OI)